hen3kr8/SideSolver/README.md

 ## *Solution* :

 Rather simple, train the classifier on the same type of data that it will be used for/tested for.
-In a non satire language this translates to: USE THE SUDOKU DIGITS TO TRAIN THE CLASSIFIER (**mind blows away**).
+In a non satire language this translates to: USE THE SUDOKU DIGITS TO TRAIN THE CLASSIFIER.

 This should not be too difficult, [(I have said this far too much in my life and been utterly mistaken)](https://i.gifer.com/KzC.gif).
 We  take the digits we have been sending to the classifier for classification, and instead put a label on them which we get from the Sudoku puzzle label, and train a classifier.